 This program, reported Colgate-Palmolive director Andres Bejarano, has helped the team “improve 10 points on our asset utilization […] delivering significant savings due to productivity improvement.”

-This level of transparency enables supply chain traceability as well, which would allow you to analyze all the moving parts in your chain at a more granular level.
+This level of transparency enables supply chain traceability, allowing you to analyze all the moving parts in your chain at a more granular level.
 Ideally, each of your physical products would have a ‘digital identity’— their unique data and content —that you can follow through the chain.
-This, in turn, affords you the opportunity to fine-tune your processes to accommodate important consumer needs and wants.
+This, in turn, allows you to fine-tune your processes to accommodate important consumer needs and wants.

-With SCM Tags, for instance, supply chain managers can set up automated alerts for anomalies such as ‘Off-Market’ and ‘After Sell By Date'.
+For instance, with SCM Tags, supply chain managers can set up automated alerts for anomalies such as ‘Off-Market’ and ‘After Sell By Date.’
 Whenever these events surface, notifications can be pushed to end-consumers for product recalls, making it easier to trace affected products.
 This also allows the business to protect the integrity of its brand.

 Product authentication is another great example of tracking and tracing in action.
-If your company sells luxury goods, your ideal consumer will likely be extremely discerning, and will want to know beyond doubt whether your items are the real deal.
+For example, your ideal consumer will likely be extremely discerning if your company sells luxury goods and will want to know beyond doubt whether your items are the real deal.

-A digital supply chain would allow you to trace the item that’s in his or her hands back to its provenance—ensuring that it did indeed originate from your warehouses—and pass this information on to the consumer right away.
+A digital supply chain would allow you to trace the item that’s in their hands back to its provenance—ensuring that it did indeed originate from your warehouses—and pass this information on to the consumer right away.